-- (a) Physical impossibility: A contract is void if it is identified to be non-feasible due to physical factors, like time, distance, height, etc. - (b) Legal impossibility: A contract is void if it provides that something shall be done which as a matter of law cannot be done.
+- (a) Physical impossibility: An agreement is void, if it is identified to be non-feasible due to physical factors, like time, distance, height, etc. - (b) Legal impossibility: An agreement is void, if it provides that something shall be done which as a matter of law cannot be done.